Mikrodidakt/bakery/README.md

 Usage: bakery <COMMAND>

 Commands:
-  build   Execute a build either a full build or a task of one of the builds list    List all builds or the tasks available for one build upload  Upload artifacts to artifactory server shell   Initiate a shell within Docker or execute any command within the BitBake environment deploy  Deploy artifact to target setup   Setup workspace e.g initializing git submodules clean   Clean one or all the tasks defined in a build config help    Print this message or the help of the given subcommand(s)
+  sync    Sync workspace e.g sync/update git submodules upload  Upload artifacts to artifactory server deploy  Deploy artifact to target list    List all builds or the tasks available for one build setup   Setup workspace e.g initializing git submodules clean   Clean one or all the tasks defined in a build config build   Execute a build either a full build or a task of one of the builds shell   Initiate a shell within Docker or execute any command within the BitBake environment help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version

 ```

 For detailed instructions on using each sub-command, please refer to the [sub-commands](documentation/sub-commands.md) documentation.
 Each sub-command is configured by defining a build configuration file that describes how to build a product.
 It is recommended to begin by starting a shell, as this not only sets up the environment for using Bakery but also enables the use of any tools available through OE/Yocto.